Emacs: How to Move Cursor Around Source Code Section (^L)

 Displaying Form Feed Character as Line

 Emacs lisp uses the Form Feed character (Form Feed; ASCII 12) as source code section marker.
 It is displayed as “^L”.

 You can make emacs display the Form Feed character as a horizontal line.
-You need to install Steve Purcell's page-break-lines.el〕.
-It's in MELPA package repository. 〔☛ A Guide on Emacs 24 Package System〕
+You need to install Steve Purcell's page-break-lines.el.
+It's also in MELPA package repository. 〔➤see Emacs: How to Install Packages Using ELPA, MELPA〕

 Emacs has keys to jump to the Form Feed char.
 By default, the keys are:

 It's hard to use and hard to remember.
 You can set a more convenient key.
 For example: